Maliban: History

 The company the purchased a plant from Baker Perkins and on 5 August 1954 Maliban Biscuits commenced full-scale production.
 In 1954 the bakery section of Maliban Hotels Ltd was subsequently converted into a limited liability company, Maliban Biscuit Manufactories Ltd.

 In 1965, the company's operations were shifted to a new factory complex, which was constructed on a 4.1 ha site in Ratmalana.
 The company also has the distinction of being the first food company to achieve the National Quality Award in 1996.
 Winning the award again in 2010 and 2015.
 The company has also been awarded the 'Global Performance Excellence Award' in 2016 and 2018 by the Asia Pacific Quality Organisation.
 In 2020 they won the 'Brand Excellence Award' at the Sri Lanka Best Brand Awards.

 In 1970, Hinni Appuhamy died leaving his company to his son, Rathnapala Samaraweera.
 In the 1970s and 1980s the company had over 85% of the Sri Lankan biscuit market.
 In 1993 a modern plant was installed at a cost of Rs 350 million, increasing capacity by further 20 tonnes/day.

 The company now employs over 1,800 people and works continuous 24-hour shifts, producing 36 million packs of biscuits per annum and exporting their products to over 35 countries.
 It has over 40% market share of the Sri Lankan biscuit market.

 In 2020 the company announced that it would be diversifying into the production of pharmaceuticals, as part of the government's plans to establish a self-sufficient local pharmaceutical manufacturing industry.

+On 21 August 2024, A. G. Kumudika Fernando was appointed as the new group chairperson of the Maliban Group, following the passing of her father, A. G. Ratnapala Samaraweera, the company's previous chairman.